clearlinux/clear-linux-documentation/source/vm-vmware-player.rst

      firmware = "efi"

 #.
-Attach the Clear Linux image as SATA disk.
+Attach the prepared image as SATA disk.
 And when you have a new virtual machine,
    edit its configuration as follows:

    * Click on “Edit virtual machine settings”.